|

 I Corinthians 13 - (Christmas Version)

-If I decorate my house perfectly with plaid bows, strands of twinkling lights and shiny
+my house perfectly with plaid bows, strands of twinkling lights and shiny balls, but do not show love to my family, I'm just

-If I slave away in the kitchen, baking
+If I slave away in the kitchen, baking dozens of Christmas cookies, preparing gourmet meals

-dozens of Christmas cookies, preparing gourmet meals and arranging a beautifully adorned table at mealtime, but do not show
+and arranging a beautifully adorned table at mealtime, but do not show love to my family, I'm just another cook.

-If I work at the soup kitchen, carol in the nursing home, and give
+If I work at the soup kitchen, carol in the nursing home, and give all that I have to charity, but do not show love to my

-If I trim the spruce with shimmering angels and crocheted snowflakes, attend a myriad of holiday parties and sing
+angels and crocheted snowflakes, attend a myriad of holiday parties and sing in the choir's cantata, but do not focus on Christ,

-in the choir's cantata, but do not focus on Christ, I have missed the point.
+I have missed the point.

-Love stops the cooking to hug
+Love stops the cooking to hug the child.

-Love sets aside decorating to kiss the husband.
+Love sets aside decorating to kiss

 Love is kind, though harried and tired.

-Love doesn't envy another's home that has coordinated Christmas china and table linens.
+Love doesn't envy another's home that has coordinated

-yell at the kids to get out of the way, but is thankful they are there to be in the way.
+Love doesn't yell at the kids to get out of the way, but is thankful they are

-believes all things, hopes all things, endures all things.
+Love bears all things, believes all things, hopes all things, endures all things.

-Love never fails.
+never fails.

-pearl necklaces will be lost, golf clubs will rust.
+Video games will break, pearl necklaces will be lost, golf clubs will rust.

-But giving the gift of love will endure.
+the gift of love will endure.

 Meditation: